New ideas about multiplication of tensorial distributions: How does our approach relate to current theory?

-\paragraph{The disadvantages comparing to usual Colombeau theory} What are the disadvantages of this approach comparing to Colombeau theory?
-A conservative person might be not satisfied with the fact, that we do not have smooth tensor algebra as a subalgebra of our algebra.
-This means that also the classical smooth tensorial fields have to be considered to be solutions of equivalencies only (as opposed to classical, ``stronger'' view to take them as solutions of the equations).
+\paragraph{The disadvantages compared to usual Colombeau theory} What are the disadvantages of this approach compared to Colombeau theory?
+A conservative person might be not satisfied with the fact that we do not have a smooth tensor algebra as a subalgebra of our algebra.
+This means that the classical smooth tensorial fields have to be considered to be solutions of equivalence relations only (as opposed to the classical, ``stronger'' view to take them as solutions of the equations).
 But in my view, this is not a problem at all.
-If we consider physical laws as using equivalence only, they have many solutions in the algebra constructed\footnote{Under ``solution'' we mean here any object fulfilling the relations given by the equivalence.}.
-They contain all the classical solutions for smooth tensor distributions (equivalently smooth tensor fields) and mostly leave open only the question of physical meaning of those various different solutions (in general we refer also to nonlinear objects), which is nothing new in physics.
-This is one of the main reasons why we see no problem in abandoning the conservative requirement to obtain the smooth tensor fields algebra as subalgebra of our algebra.
-Our previous considerations suggest that we shall look only for distributional solutions (they are the ones having physical relevance) and in such case it can be seen that we will get a unique solution (up to initial values obviously), if it exists.
-And as already mentioned, it can be shown that all the classical equations related to smooth tensor fields (if we restrict ourselves to a smooth manifold) are a particular consequence of such equivalencies, if one is interested only in distributional solutions and smooth initial value problem.
-Also all the main results computed by various authors can be reinterpreted in our approach.
+The equivalence relations contain all the classical smooth tensorial solutions (equivalently smooth tensor fields), for the smooth initial value problem.
+So for the smooth initial value problem the equivalence relations reduce to classical equations.
+We will suggest how to extend the initial value problem for larger classes of distributions and show that it has unique solutions.
+It is true that the equivalence relations might have also many other (generally non-linear) solutions in the space constructed,\footnote{By ``solution'' we mean here any object fulfilling the particular equivalence relations.} but the situation that there exist many physically meaningless solutions is for physicists certainly nothing new.
+Our previous considerations suggest that we shall look only for distributional solutions (they are the ones having physical relevance) where the solution is provided to be unique (up to initial values obviously), if it exists.
+(This will also recover the common, but also many ``less'' common physical results \cite{Vickers}.)